CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_ArcGIS_image_layers.md

 - Change the mni/maxZoom levels = 9 to 13
 - Modify the initial zoom level to 0.008
 - query for a single zone>=4
-- Also let's add in a NSLog statement to see if data is being returned
+- Also let's add in a NSLog statement in the StartFetchForTile method in RemoteLayer to see if data is being returned

 {% highlight objc %}
 [NSURLConnection sendAsynchronousRequest:urlReq queue:opQueue completionHandler:^(NSURLResponse *response, NSData *data, NSError *connectionError)